Building the Open Analytical Infrastructure to Accelerate Lab-to-Market Commercialization

 Trust is hard to build

-The data bottleneck eats months
+The data bottleneck delays commercial viability conviction by months

 Massive redundancy at ecosystem scale